How much do carpet cleaners earn?

 How much do rug cleaners make?

-As with upholstery cleaning, as a rug cleaner your earning potential is generally considered to be the same as a carpet cleaner – so £9,270 to £62,080+ per year.
+As with upholstery cleaning, a rug cleaner’s earning potential is generally considered to be the same as a carpet cleaner.
+This means you can earn from £9,270 to £62,080+ per year.

-But also like upholstery cleaning, if you specialise in certain styles of rug or cleaning technique you may be able to earn more for specialist rug cleaning services.
+But also like upholstery cleaning, a specialism can change how much you earn.
+Certain styles of rug or cleaning techniques may allow you to earn more through specialist rug cleaning services.

 How much do self-employed carpet cleaners make?

-When looking at earning potential, starting your own carpet cleaning business as a self-employed carpet cleaner can massively boost how much money you can make.
+Let’s look at earning potential.
+Starting your own carpet cleaning business as a self-employed carpet cleaner can massively boost how much money you can make.

 Below are the average figures for a self-employed carpet cleaner salary in the UK: